Theory, Examples & Exercises

 This is an old revision of the document!

-There are several diversity indices differing by the degree in which they consider richness and evenness (species richness, Shannon entropy and Simpson concentration index in this order putting the weight on evenness from no in case of species richness to high in case of Simpson), and also several indices of evenness itself.
+To think about diversity as only the number of species would be oversimplification.
+At least diversity has two components: richness and evenness, where richness is the number of units (species, communities), while evenness is the relative abundance of individual units (e.g. relative proportion of species individuals).
+Imagine two communities, both with ten species, the first with all species represented by the same number of individuals (perfectly even), while the second with one species dominating and the other rare (highly uneven).
+The first community inevitably gives impression of higher diversity, since when you revisit it, you are likely to meet different species as you pass by; in the second, uneven community, you are likely to keep encountering the same, dominant species, while occasionally encountering the individuals of the rare species.
+That is why implementing evenness into diversity indices may be important, not only counting the number of species.
+There are several diversity indices differing by the degree in which they consider richness and evenness (species richness, Shannon entropy and Simpson concentration index), and also several indices of evenness itself.
 Mark O. Hill (1973) showed that all three diversity indices can be summarized using so called Hill numbers of order q, which represent effective numbers of species (increasing q puts less weight on rare species and more weight on abundant species).
-Hill numbers can be used to draw diversity profiles, which allow for elegant comparison of diversity among communities considering both richness and evenness.
+Hill numbers can be used to draw diversity profiles, which allow comparison of diversity among communities considering both richness and evenness.